JaayCarrillo/JaayCarrillo/README.md

 As a Software Engineer, I love the ability to bring ideas to life and learn skills that can make a positive impact on the world.

-On my free time I like to catch up on tech news, programm and spend time with my family.
+On my free time I like to catch up on tech news, program and spend time with my family.

 # :seedling: What I am working on: